Fishing a Lake Erie Weapon

 Walleyes feed, looking up in the water.
 When your lure hits the water, lock your bail up and start your count—one thousand one, then one thousand two, etc.

-A 3/4 ounce lure will sink at a rate of about one and a half feet per second.
-A 16 count would put your lure depth at 24 feet, just above the walleyes marking at 25 feet.
-Crank your reel just enough to keep your line taut as the lure drops and retrieve the slack as it works around the swing.
+A 3/4-ounce lure will sink at about one and a half feet per second.
+A 16 count would put your lure depth at 24 feet, just above the walleyes marking 25 feet.
+Crank your reel just enough to keep your line taut as the lure drops, and retrieve the slack as it works around the swing.

 About ¾ of the way around the swing, you will feel the lure get heavier as the boat drift starts pulling your lure.
 Slow your retrieve and let the boat finish pulling the lure around the turn.
 You can catch a lot of walleye on the drop when you keep a tight line during the swing.

 Don’t waste the prime fishing spots on the boat by dragging your spinners off the bow or stern.
-If you are a dragger fisherman, then fish on the port or starboard sides of the boat.
+If you are a dragger fisherman, fish on the port or starboard sides of the boat.
 Switch with crew members who like to stand and cast their spinners.

 There is always a sweet spot in casting the swing.
 The trick is to find the sweet spot.
-Cast about ten minutes to the same spot and if you don’t get a bite, then move your cast five feet up or down-wind of the boat and continue to do this until you find the sweet spot!
+Cast about ten minutes to the same spot, and if you don’t get a bite, move your cast five feet up or downwind of the boat and continue to do this until you find the sweet spot!

 Changing your casting angles in the swing can also help you find a hungry walleye.
-If you will feel a peck or it just feels heavier, set your hook and fight your walleye back to the net.
+Set your hook and fight your walleye back to the net if you feel a peck or it feels heavier.

-For the person standing next to the guy that’s catching walleyes, watch what he is doing and cast your lure the same length and at the same angle upwind and retrieve your line back at the same speed.
+For the person standing next to the guy catching walleyes, watch what he is doing, cast your lure the same length and at the same angle upwind, and retrieve your line back at the same speed.
 You will soon be hooked to a walleye if your lure comes in before he slows it down.